lqminhhh/bill-buddy/docs/deploy.md

 ---

+## Ongoing deploy workflow

+After the app is live, the normal release path is:

+1. Push code to GitHub
+2. Merge to `main`
+3. Vercel auto-deploys the frontend
+4. Render auto-deploys the backend
+5. Render runs Alembic migrations during the build
+6. Smoke-test signup/login, trip creation, and a share link

+For backend-only env changes like `ALLOWED_ORIGINS` or `JWT_SECRET_KEY`, update the Render dashboard and let it redeploy.

+For frontend-only env changes like `VITE_API_BASE_URL`, update the Vercel project settings and redeploy there.

+---

 ## Optional: Reduce cold starts

 Render free tier sleeps your service after 15 minutes of idle traffic, causing a ~30s wake-up on the next visit.